+The Bureau worked with 8th grade students from Cunningham Middle School at South Park (Corpus Christi Independent School District) on January 27, 2022 and April 21, 2022.
+The Corpus Christi Indepentent School District did not allow field trips to take place during the fall semester of 2021 due to the ongoing pandemic.

-The Bureau collaborates with graduate students and staff at TAMUCC to conduct field trips with students from Cunningham Middle School at South Park (Corpus Christi Independent School District).
-Teacher Eunice Silva brings 8th grader students to collect data at NPI08 on North Padre Island and NPC06 on the North Padre Island seawall (Fig. 10).
+Teacher Eunice Silva's students collected data at NPI08 on North Padre Island and NPC06 on the North Padre Island seawall (Fig. 10).
 Both sites monitor the impacts of beach restoration and maintenance activities.
-Bureau scientists visited the North Padre Island sites on May 20, 2021.
+Cunningham students also began to map the shoreline position in front of the north end of the Padre seawall during the spring field trip.
+Water levels during this trip were extremely high.